Claude Code Routines: A Practical Guide (2026)

 3. Connectors for external services (Slack, Linear, etc.)

-Once configured, a routine can be triggered three ways:
+Once configured, a Claude Code Routine can be triggered three ways:

 • Scheduled: Hourly, daily, weekdays, or weekly